 Well we are back from a mini vacation to Great Wolf Lodge!
 We had a fantastic time with the kids and I can’t wait to tell you all about it and share some of my travel tips with you for when you take a trip to Great Wolf Lodge.
 We had the pleasure of staying at the Great Wolf Lodge Niagara Falls, the only Canadian location they have.
-We visited in Oct 2021 when Covid protocols were in place so it may be different than the last time you visited.
 If you have not heard of Great Wolf Lodge before it is a family vacation like nothing else.
 A resort with with a huge indoor water park to offer buckets of fun all year long.

 Great Wolf Lodge Paw Pass: